 When you think about shearing sheep for wool, you might say to yourself, “Eh, that’s not so bad.
 The sheep just get a haircut.”
-But a recent PETA investigation of nearly three dozen “shearing sheds” in the U.S. (in Colorado, Nebraska, and Wyoming) and Australia (the world’s top wool producer) revealed that a lot more than just hair gets cut off sheep—including teats and bits of ears.
+But PETA investigations of nearly three dozen “shearing sheds” in the U.S. (in Colorado, Nebraska, and Wyoming) and Australia (the world’s top wool producer) revealed that a lot more than just hair gets cut off sheep—including teats and bits of ears.

 Sheep shearers are paid by volume, not by the hour, which encourages them to work as quickly as possible—and as a result, the animals are handled roughly during the process.
-In their haste, shearers often cut and gouge the sheep, leaving them with huge gaping wounds that are crudely sewn shut with a needle and thread—this is done by the shearers themselves, and no painkillers whatsoever are given to the sheep.
-If the animals kick and buck, something I’d do if someone stuck a sewing needle through my wounds with nothing to numb the pain, shearers sometimes even slice off animals’ body parts, including ears, teats, tails, and testicles.
+In their haste, shearers often cut and gouge the sheep, leaving them with huge gaping wounds that are crudely sewn shut with a needle and thread—this is done by the shearers themselves, and no painkillers are given to the sheep.
+If the animals kick and buck (something I’d do if someone stuck a sewing needle through my wounds with nothing to numb the pain), shearers sometimes even slice off animals’ body parts, including ears, teats, tails, and testicles.

 PETA’s investigator never saw a supervisor reprimand any of the abusive workers or a veterinarian treat any of the wounded animals, no matter how severe their injuries were.
 Instead, injured sheep were ignored or, depending on the severity of their injuries, shot.

 So the wool industry is anything but warm and fuzzy.
-But as if that weren’t bad enough, wool isn’t even “eco-friendly,” as the industry loves to claim.
+And if that weren’t bad enough, wool isn’t even “eco-friendly,” as the industry loves to claim.
 Sheep are routinely doused with toxic insecticides that pollute local waterways.
 And grazing sheep contribute to deforestation, desertification, and topsoil loss, and ranchers often kill native animals—such as wolves and coyotes in the U.S. and kangaroos in Australia—because they prey on or compete with sheep for grazing land.
-Sheep are also leading contributors to climate change, second to cows.
+Sheep are also leading producers of methane, a greenhouse gas causing climate change.
 Environmentalists call them the “Humvees” of animal agriculture because of their high rate of methane emissions, which is considered 20 times more damaging to the atmosphere than carbon dioxide.

 The sheep abusers can’t pull the wool over our eyes.
-Join me in taking the wool-free pledge and in making this a #WoolFreeWinter.
+Join me in taking the wool-free pledge and in making this and every year a #WoolFreeWinter.
 It’s the only way we’ll ever save sheep from being treated as punching bags instead of the gentle, unique individuals they are.